Ion Vinea: Banishment and arrest

 A stern demand for full censorship was published in November 1944 by the left-wingers at Orizont magazine.
 They referred to Vinea and other Antonescian journalists as having "died on August 23".
 Shortly after, Vinea received an interdiction to publish from the Propaganda Ministry, and was even threatened with prosecution for war crimes, but the order was revoked by Premier Petru Groza in 1946.
 His hopes of reviving Facla were quashed.
 An "utterly discreet" presence while the country underwent rapid communization, Vinea focused almost entirely on his new career, that of a translator from English and French.
 Returning from Palestine in 1945, Costin also took up that "obscure activity".
 Vinea, "panicked by the prospects of old age and failure", changed his lifestyle drastically, giving up smoking and drinking.
 He returned for a while to writing Lunatecii, but found himself rejected by two publishing houses, and exasperated by misunderstandings "with the three women I love, and with those other women who will not leave me alone."
 His standing as the keeper of three women, which are known to have included novelist Sidonia Drăgușanu, resulted in his being known, behind his back, as "Three Testicles" (Trei testicule).
 Henriette, who was told of his philandering, took the much younger writer Petru Dumitriu as her lover and then, divorcing Vinea, as her second husband.

+In early 1946, Vinea and Carandino, alongside Radu Cioculescu and Gabriel Țepelea, were serving on the PNȚ Press Committee, which discussed new legislation targeting journalists.
 Vinea and Tzara met a final time when the latter came to Romania on an official visit, in 1947.
-That year, having resumed friendly contacts with the PNȚ, his work hosted by Carandino at Dreptatea, Vinea narrowly escaped arrest during the Tămădău Affair clampdown—having quit smoking, he decided to leave the PNȚ headquarters before a customary cigarette break; those who stayed were arrested on the spot.
+That year, his work hosted by Carandino at Dreptatea, Vinea narrowly escaped arrest during the Tămădău Affair clampdown—having quit smoking, he decided to leave the PNȚ headquarters before a customary cigarette break; those who stayed were arrested on the spot.
 As the party leadership went on trial that November, he was called in as a witness, but did not show up.
 The full proclamation of a Romanian communist regime in 1948 drove Vinea into the cultural underground.
 As Cordoș notes, "Communist Romania [...] cast him as a marginal, for long pariah-like and unprintable [...].
 (His broken-up course as a left-wing intellectual was weighed down by his explicitly anti-Stalinist attitude of the World War II period, which was unforgivable in that new era)."
 For a while, Vinea earned a meager living as a ghostwriter, but also as a warehouseman and porter.
 "Overnight", he taught himself to work as a plasterer, and found a brief employment in the field in 1949, assisting sculptor Oscar Han.